SrzStephen/DisaVu/README.md

 reflected in the provided Jupyter notebooks:

 1. We ignore buildings that are smaller than 25*25 total pixels
-2. We discard un-classified data and minor-damaged data.
+2. We discard unclassified data and minor-damaged data.
 3. We use a binary no-damage, damage label instead of trying to segment it out further.
    ![](docs/damaged_undamaged.png)